You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 In certain cases, yes.

-Why saying “good job” to kids isn’t good
+Why saying “Good job” to kids isn’t good

-For now, consider the following reasons why it’s not always good to say “good job”:
+For now, consider the following reasons why it’s not always a good idea:

 1. Kids rely too much on our opinion to feel good

 Praise, for all its positivity, is still a judgment.
-However well-meaning we are with saying “good job,” we run the risk of adding what we think to what our kids do.
+However well-meaning we are with saying “Good job,” we run the risk of adding what we think to what our kids do.
 Done too often, and they begin to rely on our opinion instead of theirs.

 Free email challenge: Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.